-Nathaniel Lord Britton & Addison Brown [Public domain], via Wikimedia Commons

-Kathryn Des Jar

-FLOATING PONDWEED

 This pondweed is a native, aquatic macrophyte that has submerged and floating leaves.
 The submerged leaves are thread or ribbon-like and can grow up to 10 cm long and 1 cm wide.
 The floating leaves are light green, leathery, oval or heart-shaped with a short, pointed tip, and can grow to 11 cm long.
-Pink flowers, about 4 mm in diameter, grow on a spike just above the water surface.
+Pink flowers, about 4 mm in diameter group a gript into the provide the provided the provided diameter, grow on a spike just above the water surface.
 Floating pondweed grows in quiet ponds and streams.

-LONGLEAF PONDWEED

-Potamogeton nodosus
+LONGLEAF PONDWEED Potamogeton nodosus

 This pondweed is a native aquatic macrophyte that has submerged and floating leaves.
 Submerged leaves are lanceshaped and grow up to 30 cm long and 1-7.5 cm wide.
 The submerged leaves have the longest petioles of the pondweeds, usually between 4 and 10 cm long.
 The floating leaves are leathery and grow up to 12 cm long and 5 cm wide.
 Green to red flowers grow on 2-6 cm long spikes above the water surface.
 Longleaf pondweed grows in still or slow-moving lakes and rivers.

 USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.
 Vol. 1: 77.
+[Public domain], via Wikimedia Commons hand: Graves Lovell, Alabama Department of Conservation and Natural Resources, CC BY-NC 3.0 US via Bugwood.org

+WHITE-STEM PONDWEED

+Fotumogeton pruetongus

-[Public domain], via Wikimedia Commons hand: Graves Lovell, Alabama Department of Conservation and Natural Resources, CC BY-NC 3.0 US via Bugwood.org Bruce Gilman WHITE-STEM PONDWEED Potamogeton praelongus A native, submerged pondweed with a 2-3 m white-tinged, zig-zagged stem that emerges from a stout, rust-spotted rhizome.
-Lance-shaped leaves grow to 30 cm long and 4 cm wide and have wavy margins.
-Leaf bases are heart-shaped and wrap around 1⁄2 to 1⁄2 the stem's diameter.
-The leaves have three to five main veins with a tip.
+A native, submerged pondweed with a 2-3 m white-tinged, zigzagged stem that emerges from a stout, rust-spotted rhizome.
+Lanceshaped leaves grow to 30 cm long and 4 cm wide and have wavy margins.
+Leaf bases are heart-shaped and wrap around $\frac{1}{3}$ to $\frac{1}{2}$ the stem's diameter.
+The leaves have three to five Bruce Gilman in a set of the set of main veins with a tip.
 Flowers grow on a cylindrical spike.
 White-stem pondweed grows in lakes and streams.

+CLASPING-LEAF PONDWEED

+Potamogeton perfoliatus

-CLASPING-LEAF PONDWEED Potamogeton perfoliatus This is a native, submerged pondweed.
+This is a native, submerged pondweed.
 It can grow up to 2.5 m long and may branch several times.
 Its leaves grow up to 7 cm and 3 cm wide, are oval-shaped, and have fine teeth on the tips.
 They clasp the entire diameter of the stem where they attach.
 Flowers grow on spikes at or under the water surface.
 Clasping-leaf pondweed grows in freshwater lakes and streams.

 USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
 1913.
-An illustrated flora of the northern United States, Canada and the British Possessions.
-3 vols.
-Charles Scribner's Sons, New York.
+An illustrated flora of the northern United States, Canada and the British Possessions, 3 vols, Charles Scribner's Sons.
+New York.
 Vol. 1: 80.

+RICHARDSON'S PONDWEED

+Potamogeton richardsonii

-RICHARDSON'S PONDWEED Potamogeton richardsonii This pondweed is a native submerged macrophyte.
+This pondweed is a native submerged macrophyte.
 The leaves are lanceolate, widest below the middle, and grow up to 12 cm long and 3 cm wide.
-The leaves have acute tips, wavy margins, and clasp 1⁄2 to 3⁄4 of the way around the stem.
+The leaves have acute tips, wavy margins, and clasp 1/2 to 3⁄4 of the way around the stem.
 Flowers grow in dense spikes up to 4 cm long.
 This pondweed grows in a wide range of depths in lakes and streams.

+ROBBIN'S PONDWEED

+Potamogeton robbinsii

-ROBBIN'S PONDWEED Potamogeton robbinsii This is a native, submerged aquatic plant.
+This is a native, submerged aquatic plant.
 The stem grows to 1 m long, or longer if creeping along sediment, with more branching occurring toward the top of the plant.
 Linear, ribbon-like leaves grow in an alternate arrangement up to 10 cm long and 7 mm wide.
 The leaves, brown to olive-green in color, have a pronounced mid-vein.